digitaldanieldev/docker-direct/README.md

 # Docker-direct
-Docker-direct is a simple tool that allows people to start and stop docker containers based on a simple allow-list.
+Docker-direct is a simple tool that allows the starting and stopping docker containers based on an allow-list.
 Docker-direct compares the containers that are hosted on the system with the containers listed in containers.txt and only allows users to directly control those docker containers.

 ## Why?
-I built this so my kids can start and stop their own Minecraft servers without having to use tools like Portainer
+I built this so my kids can start and stop their own Minecraft servers without having to use tools like Portainer.

 ## Usage:
 `docker-direct [OPTIONS]`
 `docker-direct -f listofminecraftservers -p 1235`

+Rdun docker-direct on the server that hosts your docker containers.

+Access docker-direct using `ip:port/containers` in your browser.

 ### Options:

-**-f** --filename   Set the file that contains the list of allowed containers. <em>Default: containers.txt.</em>

-The container names should be on seperate lines without any separators `container-name-one`
+**-a** --allowed   Set the file that contains the list of allowed containers.
+The container names should be on seperate lines without any separators. <em>Default: containers.txt.</em>

 **-p** --port       Set the port on which docker-direct should be accessible. <em>Default: 1234</em>

+**-l** --log        Set the log file name and location. <em>Default: docker-direct.log</em>

 **-h** --help       Print help